OrdinaryMagician/stinger_m/GunLore.md

 Secondary fire: Activates a mechanism in the drill head that pulls the blades together, clamping down into a single point.
 The force of this attack is akin to the bite of a large alligator, if it had rusty metal teeth.

+Due to its simple operation, it's so efficient on battery life that in practice it would never run dry.

 ## Teleport Capsules